marukosy124/chat-room-app/README.md

-# Room Chat App
+## Abstract
-A room chat app using React and Socket.io
+A chat room using React and Socket.io

 ## Setup
 1. Install yarn packages